 As all retail products, Rolex watches are sold with profit margins.
 Different watch brands have different profit margins, both operating margins, and sales profit margins.
 In the end, the profit margin depends on how you calculate it.
 Rolex has official retailers to which they sell their watches, and in turn, the official retailers have a markup on the watch when they sell it to an end customer.

-But in this equation, it’s important to factor in the operating costs for the Rolex retailer which includes employees, taxes, rent, electricity, insurance, and many other costs.
+But in this equation, it’s important to factor in the operating costs for the Rolex retailer which include employees, taxes, rent, electricity, insurance, and many other costs.
 With that said, the markup of a Rolex watch is far from pure profit for the retailer.

 But not factoring in these things, which markup does the official Rolex retailer have when they buy watches wholesale directly from Rolex SA?